-While the Air Force has made an increased contribution, the Canadian army has not.
+While the Air Force experienced an increased contribution under the Trudeau government, the Canadian army has not.
 It has not rotated troops in UN peacekeeping since the last century.
 While it provided seven force commanders for UN missions in the 1990s, none have been provided since.
 Canada is far behind its contributions of the past, in terms of numbers, leadership and hardship.
 It has not yet re-engaged in UN peace operations, as promised.

 NATO missions in Iraq and Latvia have clearly been prioritized over UN missions.

 Ironically, the same month that Canada hosted a peacekeeping pledging conference (Vancouver, November 2017), the number of Canadian uniformed personnel in UN peacekeeping was lower than at any other point since the creation of the first peacekeeping force in 1956.
-It decreased even further in the months afterwards (to 40 in May 2018 and then to 34 by end of June 2020).
-Even with the increase in Mali (July 2018 to August 2019), the average monthly contribution of the Trudeau government since it assumed power in 2015 is still less than that of the previous government: on average, 102 uniformed personnel for the Trudeau government 2015-20 and 157 for the Harper government, 2006-15.
+It decreased even further in the months afterwards (to 40 in May 2018 and then to 34 by end of September 2020).
+Even with the increase in Mali (July 2018 to August 2019), the average monthly contribution of the Trudeau government since it assumed power in 2015 is still substantially less than that of the previous government: on average, 102 uniformed personnel for the Trudeau government 2015-20 and 157 for the Harper government, 2006-15.

 The Mali deployment did not signal a “re-engagement” in UN peace operations since the deployment of the aviation task force was relatively short-term (one year plus one month for the aeromedical component) and was not renewed.
 As noted, Canada announced on 19 March 2018 that it would provide the UN mission in Mali with an aviation task force of 6 helicopters and an aeromedical team.
 The deployment came to 8 helicopters after negotiations with UN headquarters.
 This substantial contribution became fully operational in August 2018 but the commitment was of short duration (less than the countries that preceded Canada).
 Furthermore, it was not a complete replacement for the German capability that was withdrawn in June 2018 after one-and-a-half years of service.
-And even with the Mali contribution, Canada’s maximum contribution during Trudeau’s term was just one-third (roughly) of Canada’s pledged military contribution (up to 600 personnel).
+And even with the Mali contribution, Canada’s peak contribution during Trudeau’s terms has been just one-third (roughly) of Canada’s pledged military contribution (up to 600 personnel).